NCDaly/ORCAS-CSI-FiSh/README.md

-# CSI-FiSh
+# ORCAS CSI-FiSh
-Repo for the implementation of the isogeny based signature scheme CSI-FiSh
+Implementation of ORCAS adaptor signature scheme for CSI-FiSh.

 ## classgroup_data
 This folder contains the class number, discrete logarithms and a HKZ reduced basis of the relation lattice